Have You Been Hurt by the Excessive Force of an Iowa Police Officer? Contact Our Experienced Police Brutality Lawyers for Help

 Do You Need a Police Brutality Lawyer?
 Your Fair Recovery May Depend on it

 You should expect that the government will strongly defend itself against claims of police brutality.
 We want you to have the same type of powerful representation.
-To schedule a free consultation with our police brutality officers, please contact us via phone, text, or e-mail at any time.
-We would be pleased to meet with you at your home, hospital room, rehab facility or in our conveniently located Des Moines, Cedar Rapids, or Quad Cities offices.
+To schedule a free consultation with our police brutality lawyers, please contact us via phone, or e-mail at any time.
+We would be pleased to meet with you at your home, hospital room, rehab facility, or in our conveniently located Des Moines, Cedar Rapids, or Davenport offices.